-Despite a relatively large original mintage, the 1822 Capped Bust Half Eagle has emerged as one of the most famous rarities created by the United States Mint.
+Despite a relatively large original mintage, the 1822 Capped Bust Half Eagle has emerged as one of the most famous rarities within American numismatics.
 Virtually the entire original production of 17,796 pieces was melted, leaving only three known survivors.
-Two of the known examples are permanently impounded in the Smithsonian’s National Numismatic Collection, leaving only a single example available to the public market.

-The massive gold melts of the early 1820’s were the result of the higher market price of gold compared to the face values of United States gold coinage.
-Around this time, the metallic content of the half eagle or $5 denomination had risen to about $6, prompting even recently issued coins to be promptly melted.
-This situation had an impact of many gold issues of the era, with the most extreme situation occurring with the 1822 half eagle.
+The massive gold melts of the early 1820’s occurred when the market value of gold exceeded the face values for the various United States gold denominations.
+Around this time, the metallic content of the half eagle or $5 gold denomination had risen to about $6, prompting even recently issued coins to be melted.
+This situation had an impact on many gold issues of the era, with the most extreme situation occurring for the 1822 half eagle.